Library Computer Use Policies

 - Please check the IT Policies section of the Tufts Technology Services website for information on all policies.

 It is very important to read and understand the Tufts Information Stewardship Policy and all Supporting Information Policies.
-The policies stated in the document are important as they serve to protect both the University as well as the students, staff, and faculty.
+The policies outlined in the document are important as they serve to protect both the University as well as the students, staff, and faculty.

 Digital Copyright Laws